jumbosushi/jumbosushi.github.io/_posts/2020-07-24-vim-as-a-journal.md

 There are many schools of thought on which medium to write journals on (e.g., physical journal, audio recordings, etc).
 I like using text files for couple reasons:
 - Search.
 It's nice to be able to look for certain events.
 - Storage.
 Every journal entry is stored on Dropbox.
 - Analysis.
-Lets me answer questions like "How many journals did I write this year?"
+Lets me answer questions like "How many journal entries did I write this year?"

 The biggest draw for me is the writing experience.
 As I'm already fairly experienced with vim text manipulation, I can write my journals swiftly.
 It ultimately lowers the barrier for me to write consistently.